-Matt Levine, author of the upcoming dark thriller/horror novel Hollow provided this review of former literary agent Mark Malatesta.
+Matt Levine, author of the dark thriller/horror novel Hollow (not yet published), provided this review of former literary agent Mark Malatesta.
 Matt worked with Mark to improve his query letter, synopsis, and manuscript, which resulted in literary agency representation with Bill Contardi of Brandt & Hochman Literary Agents, Inc. Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Matt Levine.

 Mark Malatesta Review by Matt Levine

 “It was a pretty good day to begin with when I got the news that a top agent, Bill Contardi with Brandt & Hochman, wanted to represent me.
 I had just gotten home from a long bike ride.
 I was hoping to have good news when I got back—and I did!
 I was on cloud 9 when it happened because I had tried to get an agent and book deal before, and nothing came through.
 So I was surprised everything happened so quickly this time, working with Mark.
 Bill was one of the first agents I queried with my new query letter.
 He wasn’t the only agent who asked for more material, either.
 I got many requests, and one of them came in just 15 minutes.

 For a long time, for many, many years even before I started putting the finishing touches on my novel, I saw myself as a writer and wanted this to be my life and career.
 It’s what I’ve always loved.
 I tried to be confident, but not overly confident.
 I thought I had a chance to be a writer and hoped that I had the talent for it, but when you send out lots of queries and don’t get anywhere, it definitely affects you.
 No matter how confident you are, you inevitably start to think that maybe it isn’t going to happen, that maybe you aren’t good enough.